turingschool/front-end-curriculum/projects/complete-me.md

 Everybody uses auto complete.
 In this project you are going to be building a low level version of an auto complete system in javascript.

-You will use your TDD repo (created during the config lesson).
+You will start from the [TDD boilerplate](https://github.com/turingschool-examples/tdd).

 ### Hint
 You can use `console.log` along with `JSON.stringify` to view your trie in your console when running your tests.